 - Walter Benjamin, 'Critique of Violence' (1921).

 My research is primarily in social and political philosophy.
-This includes feminist philosophy, philosophy of 'race', critical theory, and the history of political thought.
-I also (and connectedly)… read more
+This includes feminism, critical theory, decolonial and Black radical traditions, queer and trans liberation, and the history of political… read more

 KOSHKA DUFF, 2021.
 Introduction.
 In: KOSHKA DUFF, ed., Abolishing the Police.
 Dog Section Press.
 7-27

-I am currently working on a book, The Criminal Is Political, that looks at how the derogatory concept of 'the criminal' functions to exclude dissenting voices from the sphere of recognised political contestation.
+At the moment I am focusing especially on issues around policing, dissent, and abolition.
+I am working on a book, The Criminal Is Political: Popular Illegalities and Shameless Solidarities, that looks at how the derogatory concept of 'the criminal' functions to exclude dissenting voices from the sphere of recognised political contestation.

 Koshka Duff & Katharine Jenkins, 2021.
 'More Policing Won't Stop Gendered Violence'.
 Part 1 of 'Against the Carceral State: A Verso Roundtable'.
 Verso Blog.